RichSea-SocialFi/Whitepaper/README.md

 - [Contributing Guidelines](CONTRIBUTING.md)

 ## About RichSea
-RichSea is a decentralized SocialFi platform focused on empowering users to create, manage, and grow wealth through community-driven investments.￼Enter
+RichSea is a decentralized SocialFi platform focused on empowering users to create, manage, and grow wealth through community-driven investments.